 2) Cisco Umbrella (formerly Open DNS)

 Ransomware attacks will start by making a connection being between the hacker’s IP address and your own network.
 Cisco combats this by cross referencing these connection requests with its expansive and regularly updated list of known malicious IP addresses.

-This blocking is actually performed at the DNS level, so it is blocked before the connection is ever made.
+This ransomware protection blocking is actually performed at the DNS level, so it is blocked before the connection is ever made.